Looking for creative ways to attract pollinators to your garden?

 Planting with diversity in mind helps bridge the seasons.
 If you’re growing poppies, chives, and other early, spring flowering plants along with summer, and fall flowering plants such as sage, aster, and yarrow you’ll have plenty of forage for months on end.

 Many grasses, native plants, and kitchen garden edibles such as dill and fennel are important host plants for butterflies.
-If you find holes chewed in leaves it may very well be the work of a caterpillar, so be sure to properly ID the culprit before removing.
-It could be the larva of a rare butterfly.
+If you find holes chewed in leaves it may very well be the work of a caterpillar, so be sure to properly ID the culprit before removing it from your garden.
+It could be the larva of a rare and important butterfly.

 Plant Flowers With Vegetables